AI Answering Service for Dental Offices: Stop Losing $180K/Year to the Hold Button

 - Voice call reminder 48 hours out

-- Text reminder the morning of
+- Text reminder the morning of the appointment

 - AI-handled reschedule request if the patient cannot make it